 Imagine a street that’s suffering from heavy traffic.
 The obvious solution would be to increase the number of lanes, effectively the same solution as increasing the block size.

 But what would you do once the street becomes more popular and even more cars come in?
-Eventually, there’s a limit to how many lanes you can add before running out of land to build it.
+Eventually, there’s a limit to how many lanes you can add before running out of land to build them.

 On the other hand, you could reduce traffic congestion by promoting public transportation routes or carpooling.
 Solutions similar to optimizing the transaction size and how transactions are handled by the network.